 Updated July 2, 2021.

 It’s everyone’s favorite: What I Ate Wednesday!
-Last week we talked about the luau on the Big Island, and this week I’m letting you in on the rest of the Hawaiian goodness!
+Last week we talked about the luau on the Island of Hawai’i, and this week I’m letting you in on the rest of the Hawaiian goodness!
 If there’s one thing Hawaiians know how to do, it’s eat well!

 Maybe it’s all the hiking, but Hawaii quite possibly has the sweetest, juiciest fruit I’ve ever had!
 It was definitely fresh, and there were even some I didn’t recognize!

 And speaking of fruit, this is a typical Hawaiian treat I’d never tried before.
 It’s blended Acai berries and milk underneath, with fresh fruit (pineapple, papaya, and coconut in this case) and granola on top.
 Super sweet and super yummy!

 Hawaiians take the American-sized breakfast to a new level.
 Good thing there are tons of active things to do on the islands!

 Hawaii used to have a lot of sugar plantations, so it stands to reason that they should have some incredible sweets!
 Masaladas like the one pictured below are like frosted doughnuts–yum!
 I got the lilikoi frosted one, since I didn’t know what lilikoi was (it’s passion fruit)!
 Mochi are Japanese sweets filled with a variety of fillings.
 We got them in Hilo from a Japanese bakery, and they were the best I’ve had since living in Japan!